bianchi-ed/discord.js-bot-model/README.md

 The project aims to offer a functional bot in a modular structure so you can easily organize and customize the bot to suit different server requirements, enabling you to easily develop your own bot commads, integrations, event handlers and more.

-It also includes pre-existing moderation and utility commands constructed using the discord.js SlashCommandBuilder class.
+It also includes pre-existing moderation and utility commands that may be useful in different discord server contexts.

 ## Pre-Requisites